spacetelescope/webbpsf/docsource/installation.rst

 These are optional but highly recommended:

-* ``pyFFTW3``.
+* `pyFFTW3 <http://pypi.python.org/pypi/PyFFTW3/0.2.1>`_.
 The code will work fine without it, but will be significantly slower.
-* ``pysynphot`` (The updated, prerelease version for JWST!) enables the simulation of PSFs with proper spectral response to realistic source spectra.
+* `pysynphot <https://trac6.assembla.com/astrolib>`_ enables the simulation of PSFs with proper spectral response to realistic source spectra.
 Without this, PSF fidelity is reduced.

 Additional requirement for the GUI: